Peggy Williams (MAR, ’14)

-- Students will be able to understand the historical development of Christian doctrine and to incorporate its ongoing significance for the Christian ethical life.
+2) Students will be able to understand the historical development of Christian doctrine and to incorporate its ongoing significance for the life of faith

-- Students will complete a thesis or project proposal that demonstrates the development of a methodology, bibliography, and the use of critical research skills.
+4) Students will complete a thesis that demonstrates the development of a methodology, bibliography, and the use of critical research skills.

 MAR Thesis Requirements

 The Thesis shall be between 50 and 75 pages, plus bibliography, and written in compliance with the current version of the MLA Handbook.
-If the thesis is in an area of biblical study, the student must take six hours in the appropriate biblical language.
-In developing a thesis topic, students should take six-nine hours in the area in which they are writing the thesis.
-In addition to the presentation of thesis research in integrative Seminar II, there will be an oral defense of the thesis.
+If the thesis is in an area of biblical study, the student must take 6 hours in the appropriate biblical language.
+In developing a thesis topic, students must take 9 hours of courses in the area in which they are writing the thesis.

-The VPAA/Dean will assign thesis advisors based on recommendations of the seminar professor and in consultation with the student and faculty.
+The VPAA/Dean will assign thesis advisors based on recommendations of the Integrative Seminar professor and in consultation with the student and faculty.
 Readers will be approved by the VPAA/Dean in consultation with the student and faculty members.
-No faculty member may supervise more than one MAR thesis per academic year.

 The final draft of the thesis will be submitted to the reader no later than 45 days prior to the end of the semester.
 Upon receipt of the final draft, the date of the oral defense will be scheduled.
 Two corrected copies of the thesis will be submitted to the MTS library for binding no later than one week prior to graduation.